optimist0372/ascertainment-bias/README.md

 ## 🛠 Using your own data

-To apply this framework:
+To apply this framework to external datasets:

-- match input file structure
+- Ensure input files follow the required structure (see *Data conventions*)
-- align alleles consistently
+- Align alleles consistently across all files:
-- ensure effect sizes correspond to trait-increasing allele frequency
+  - Effect sizes (`BETA`) must correspond to the same allele as allele frequencies (ALT)
+- Verify that allele frequencies and effect sizes are harmonized (no strand or allele mismatches)
+- Provide accurate sample sizes:
+  - `Ns`: study sample size
-- provide correct sample sizes
+  - `Nr`: reference sample size (if applicable)
-- use consistent cohort naming
+- Use consistent cohort naming across all inputs (frequency files, metadata, LD panel mapping)
+- Ensure SNP overlap between:
+  - effect-size files
+  - allele-frequency files
+  - independent SNP sets

 ## 📄 Citation